wpaccessibility/wp-a11y-docs/docs/testing/plugins/index.md

 - [Sa11y](https://wordpress.org/plugins/sa11y/) – Accessibility checking tool geared towards content authors.

 {: .callout  .warning }
-Note that while many plugins in the WordPress plugin repository are overlays or widgets, none of those are listed here.
+**Warning:** Note that while many plugins in the WordPress plugin repository are overlays or widgets, none of those are listed here.
 The WordPress Accessibility team does not recommend the usage of [accessibility overlays](https://overlayfactsheet.com/en/).